TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/variables.md

 Always use `uibuilder.get('varname', value)` to obtain the value of these.
 You can also use `uibuilder.onChange('varname', (val)=>{})` to watch for changes to them.
 Or you can also use the custom `document` event `uibuilder:propertyChanged` if you really want to.

 * `clientId` - Client ID set by uibuilder on connect
+* `connectedNum` - How many times the page has had to reconnect to Socket.IO
 * `cookies` - The collection of cookies provided by uibuilder
 * `ctrlMsg` - Copy of last control msg object received from sever
 * `ioConnected` - Is Socket.IO client connected to the server?
 * `isVisible` - Whether or not, the current page is showing to the user
+* `isVue` - Has the VueJS framework library been loaded?
 * `lastNavType` - Remember the last page (re)load/navigation type (navigate, reload, back_forward, prerender)
 * `meta` - module metadata {version, type, displayName}
 * `msg` - Last std msg received from Node-RED